 Transfer Case

-A part-time transfer case receives power from the transmission and transfers it to two or all four wheels of the vehicle.
-This enables the driver to place the vehicle from 2WD into 4WD (four-wheel drive) by moving of a gear selector, pressing a button or moving a slide.
-The case can be independent off the transmission or married, where it may even share the same case.
+A part-time transfer case receives power from the transmission and transfers it to the vehicle's two or all four wheels.
+This enables the driver to place the vehicle from 2WD into 4WD (four-wheel drive) by moving a gear selector, pressing a button, or moving a slide.
+The case can be independent of the transmission or joined, where it may share the same case.
 The most common transfer case is independent.
-An independent transfer case attaches to the output shaft of the transmission and has a driveshaft for the front and rear axle.
+An independent transfer case attaches to the output shaft of the transmission.
+It has a driveshaft for the front and rear axle.

 Chain-driven transfer case.

-They can either chain or gear driven.
+They can either chain or gear-driven.
 Many manufacturers today use chain-driven transfer cases because they're lighter and quieter than their gear-based counterparts.
-Gear-driven transfer cases have more strength, though, and are found on heavy applications.
+However, gear-driven transfer cases have more strength and are found in heavy applications.
 Transfer cases usually use ATF, but check with the manufacturer's specifications before servicing the fluid.

-A vacuum controlled unit requires a specified vacuum from the engine (17-21 "Hg).
-If low vacuum is found at the case, check all the lines and reservoirs for cracks and wear.
+A vacuum-controlled unit requires a specified vacuum from the engine (17-21 "hg).
+Check all the lines and reservoirs for cracks and wear if a low vacuum is found in the vacuum line.
 They're also controlled manually, hydraulically, or electrically.
 Manual control is typically a shifter found on the floor of the vehicle.
 An electronically controlled transfer case contains a control module and a series of buttons or slides found on or around the instrument panel.
-A hydraulically controlled transfer case is operated by a hydraulic pump and a clutch pack.
-An AWD (all-wheel drive) system's viscous clutch contains a thick viscous fluid.
+A hydraulic pump and a clutch pack operate a hydraulically controlled transfer case.
+An AWD (all-wheel drive) system's viscous clutch contains thick fluid.

 All wheel drive viscous clutch function.

 AWD (all-wheel drive) vehicles remain in four-wheel-drive at all times.
 These are full-time four-wheel-drive systems that operate transparently to the driver.
 They're designed to handle bad weather or light terrain but are not considered off-road vehicles.
-The high range of an AWD vehicle is typically 1:1; for every turn of the output shaft, there is one turn at each of the axle shafts.
+The high range of an AWD vehicle is typically 1:1; for every turn of the output shaft, there is one turn at each axle shaft.